balderdashy/sails-docs/reference/waterline/models/destroy.md

 | Type                | Description      |
 |---------------------|:-----------------|
 | ((array?)) of ((dictionary))  | The created records are not provided as a result by default in order to optimize for performance.
-To override the default setting, chain `.fetch()` and the newly-created records will be sent back.
+To override the default setting, chain `.fetch()` and the newly detroyed records will be sent back.
 (Be aware that this requires an extra database query in some adapters.)

 ##### Errors